-Clojure boasts tens of thousands of users; it's used in a wide range of settings, including banks and hospitals.
+Clojure boasts tens of thousands of users across hundreds of companies; it's used in a wide range of settings, including banks and hospitals.
 Clojure is likely the most popular Lisp dialect today for starting new development.
-Despite being a young language, it has proven itself in serious production systems, and the feedback from users has been overwhelmingly positive.
+It has proven itself in serious production systems, and the feedback from users has been overwhelmingly positive.

-Because web development is one of the major domains for using Clojure, several popular libraries and frameworks have sprouted in this area.
-The Clojure web stack is based on the Ring and Compojure libraries.
-Ring is the base HTTP library, while Compojure provides routing on top of it.
-In the following chapters you'll become familiar with the web stack and how to use it effectively to build your web applications.
+Because web development is one of the major domains for using Clojure, several popular libraries and frameworks have sprouted and matured in this area.
+In this book we'll primarily focus on the Luminus stack.
+The following chapters will teach you how to use Clojure and Luminus to build web applications effectively.